 Third, probably the market makers will get an exemption for this tax to avoid the markets “drying up”, just like in the UK.
 And who are the market makers?
 Of course, the banks.

-Imagine the management costs also associated with this tax as well: accounting systems, tax lawyers and collecting.
+Imagine the management costs also associated with this tax as well: accounting systems, tax lawyers, and collecting.
 Even the EU commission has acknowledged the FTT will cost much more in lost productivity and GDP than it gets in tax collection.
 Their “impact assessment report” says the GDP will contract up to 1,8% of GDP, or an annual 221 billion EUR (later they have revised this downwards – probably to make it more appealing).

-This means that taxation issues is no longer a sovereign matter.
+This means that taxation issues are no longer a sovereign matter.
 Quite scary, if you ask me.
 Also, the EU Commission has now asked the EU-countries for more funding.
-While the rest of the EU is implementing austerity, the bureaucrats in the Commission wants to increase its budget.
+While the rest of the EU is implementing austerity, the bureaucrats in the Commission want to increase their budget!